marcospgp/marcospgp.github.io/about-me.md

 table_of_contents: false
 ---

-Hello!
-Thanks for visiting my website.
-I am Marcos, a developer from Portugal with a focus on web, machine learning, and games.
+Hi there!
+I am Marcos, a developer from Portugal with a focus on web, AI, and games.

-I've done some [deep learning research]({% post_url 2020-11-01-ml-collective-arc %}) at the Machine Learning Collective, under Rosanne Liu (Google DeepMind).

-I have also [published]({% post_url 2022-01-10-i-just-published-polygon-reducer-on-the-unity-asset-store %}) on the Unity asset store.

 You can check out my resume [here](/resume).